Andy Murray ‘not supportive’ of Wimbledon ban on Russian players - NewsBreak

 “At the end of the day, what happens in our game, it doesn’t have any importance when we can see so many people dying and suffering and seeing the bad situation they are having in Ukraine.”

-Novak Djokovic, the men’s world No 1, reiterated his opposition to the ban, saying: “I still stand by my position that I don’t support the decision.
+World number one Novak Djokovic reiterated his opposition to the ban, saying: “I still stand by my position that I don’t support the decision.
 I think it’s just not fair, it’s not right, but it is what it is.

-“They are entitled to make the decision and now I guess it’s on the player council, the tour management, to really decide along with the players what is the best solution in this situation, whether they keep the points, protect the points, take away 50% of the points, or whatever.
+“They are entitled to make the decision and now I guess it’s on the player council, the tour management, to really decide along with the players what is the best solution in this situation, whether they keep the points, protect the points, take away 50 per cent of the points, or whatever.

 “I really doubt that there won’t be any points.
 Probably the more realistic option is to protect the points from the Russian and Belarusian players that are not playing.”